This tutorial is for openWrt routers only and assumes you’ve completed https://www.stoplagging.com/openwrt-method-fq_codel-cake/ with cake set up.

 PRIO_RATE=3500 under the egress() code block.
 Egress means upload traffic.

 It doesn’t have to be 3500 but don’t put in your max bandwidth because you will starve the other buckets.
-I stream at 3000 so I wanted to leave an extra 500 headroom for other computers and gaming traffic in the priority bucket by setting it to 3500.
+My max bandwidth is 5000, I stream at 3000 so I wanted to leave an extra 500 headroom for other computers and gaming traffic in the priority bucket by setting it to 3500.
+The remaining 1500 will be for non-priority buckets.

-If you’re unfamiliar with nano you can search for PRIO_RATE= with Ctrl+W, typing in PRIO_RATE=, and pressing Enter.
-Do make sure you’re in the egress block though.
+If you’re unfamiliar with nano text editor you can search for PRIO_RATE= with Ctrl+W. Just type what you’re searching for and press Enter to jump to it.
+Do make sure you’re in the egress block as shown in the photo above.

 Finally after modifying this you want to Save & Exit.
 To do this do Ctrl + O and press Enter.